IT Control and Audit

 COBIT and The Audit Process

-This session introduces the COBIT framework and steps through a typical audit.
+This session expands on our introduction to the COBIT framework and steps through a typical audit.
 Along the way, we'll touch on COSO, SOX, ITAF, the Business Model Canvas, and a few other items.
 COBIT is a huge topic, the details of which are well beyond the time allocated to this course, but having a grasp on some of the essentials will be valuable to your career even if you don't choose an IT Audit path.

 Day Four: